Norton Villiers Triumph: Operations

 NVT inherited four motorcycle factories—Small Heath (ex-BSA); Andover and Wolverhampton (Norton); and Meriden (Triumph).
-Poore intended to move all motorcycle production to Small Heath and Wolverhampton.
+Chairman Dennis Poore intended to move all motorcycle production to Small Heath and Wolverhampton.
 Although Meriden was the most modern, its workers were the most militant and had the worst productivity of the four.
 Poore had plans to sell the Meriden site to Jaguar.
 In September 1973 Poore met with union representatives at Meriden and informed them that the factory was to be closed in the next few months and all 1,700 workers made redundant.
 In response, the workers occupied the factory and refused to allow any plant, components or completed motorcycles to leave the factory.

 Still short of development cash, the company was restricted to launching developments of existing products, most notably around the popular Norton Commando.
 With its classical parallel twin probably by now overdeveloped, from March 1973 the Roadster, Hi Rider, and the Interstate all began to use a new 828 cc engine.
 Later NVT also produced the Easy Rider moped including a "sixteener" version with pedals and the NVT rambler 125/175 cc.
 This had a Yamaha engine housed in a British monoshock frame.
 Instruments were from Yamaha and forks, brakes and wheel parts from three Italian manufacturers.
 The Rambler later became the BSA Tracker.
 What money there was for development now had to be focused on one engine development.
 Deciding that the Japanese had taken the market a step forward, NVT were looking for a competitive edge, and had two products that could be developed, both from the BSA side of the company: